hlilje/hlilje.github.io/_pages/work.md

 During my time on Imperator: Rome I also took part in a strike team for improving multiplayer stability across all new PDS titles while adding new multiplayer features.

-Today I work as an Experienced Programmer on the Tech (Engine) Team at PDS, where I'm responsible for the grand strategy software library shared by all unreleased and recently released titles from the studio.
+Today I work as an Experienced Programmer on the Tech (Engine) Team at PDS, where I'm primarily developing the grand strategy software library shared by all unreleased and recently released titles from the studio.
 While I'm specialising in graphics programming, I work with all kinds of systems depending on the need of the game teams.